nav-x-llc/nav-x-docs/en/business-central/creditcard/additional-setups.md

 ## Source Code Setup

 Source codes are tags on transactions to identify the source of a transaction.
 For instance, any transaction posted from a sales order has a specific source code attached to identify this source.
 A source code is also required for credit card transactions.
 This is done automatically at the time of installation, but you can review and modify the source code.
-The field for credit card transaction source codes is called “Credit Card Payments” and accessible on the Source Code Setup.
+The field for credit card transaction source codes is called "Credit Card Payments" and accessible on the Source Code Setup.
 You can find this page through the Business Central search.

 ## Commodity Code Setup